antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 For the purpose of consistency and to meet the principles above, the Medusa was chosen as the goid-of-reference for the new Ace rank.
 (A Hydra would have made for a much longer and much grindier fight, and a Basilisk -or Clops- would have run into speedrunning balancing issues.)

-The new Ace rank set the bar of a perfect (100-point) solo Medusa fight as follows:
+The new Ace rank set the bar of an Ace-level-reference (set at 100 points) solo Medusa fight as follows:
 - Meets "Myrmidon" time thresholds: 24 minutes for a small ship, 12 for medium, 6 for a large
 - Meets "Astraea's Clarity" 82% ammo efficiency threshold
 - Meets "100% Club" less-than-1%-hull-lost threshold